oceanlau/garbage/PHP/Laravel/README.md

     }
     ```

-    Finally, put it to work by replace the request class in your controller `app/Http/Controllers/NoteController.php`:
+    Finally, put it to work by replacing the request class in your controller `app/Http/Controllers/NoteController.php`:

     ```PHP
     <?php